rferina/Demultiplex/Assignment-the-first/Answers.md

 ## Part 2
 1. Define the problem

-**We need to ensure that the reads have valid matching indexes, and filter out low quality data and data where index hopping occurred.**
+**Multiplexing is when several samples are libraries are run together to take advantage of amassive parallel sequencer.
+However, the samples need to be demultiplexed to know what sequences are from which samples.
+Demultiplexing is done by using the unique index or barcode to determine the sample a sequence is associated with.
+We also need to ensure that the reads have valid matching indexes, and filter out low quality data and data where index hopping occurred.
+Dual matching indexes allow us to observe when index-hopping occurred, as they won't match (after taking the reverse complement of one index) if it did.
+Index hopping is an issue especially when looking at samples with low occurrence.
+We only want to include high quality data so that we have confidence that the sequencing was accurate.**

 2. Describe output